shahrk/ItemStockTracker/README.md

 ## Prerequisites
-Make sure you have installed and followed all of the following prerequisites on your development machine:
+Make sure you have installed and followed all the following prerequisites on your development machine:

 * Python-- [Download & Install Python 3.9](https://www.python.org/downloads/release/python-390/)
 * Email-- Fill out the email address(gmail_user) and password(gmail_password) in SendEmail.py as the sender email